reimar/sovereign-1-firmware/README.md

 The _Sovereign-1_ is a bulky prototype for a programmable foot-operated Midi device.

 Sovereign-1 sends CC messages to change presets on connected synths/keyboards.
 It features 4 preset-change buttons and groups them into _songs_.
 One can page through songs via up/down buttons.
 Since the device displays song titles, it serves as a digital setlist for live performances as well.
-The device can be programmed, a rotary switch is used to quickly browse through characters, a separate push button moves the cursor.
+The Sovereign features on-board programming: a rotary switch quickly dials through characters and numeric values, another push button moves the cursor.

 # Firmware